-What you need is something that allows you to talk to new prospects, sell to existing customers, isn’t a monetary black hole, delivers quality but doesn’t subject anyone to a high-effort experience, improves customer loyalty/interaction/conversion, and does all of this quickly, at scale and with consistent quality.
+What you need is something that allows you to talk to new prospects and sell to existing customers.
+This shouldn’t be a monetary black hole, delivers quality but doesn’t subject anyone to a high-effort experience.
+It should also improve customer loyalty/interaction/conversion, and does all of this quickly, at scale and with consistent quality.

 So how do you find this magic solution?

-Well, a good place to start is by looking at what customers already like.
+Well, a good place to start is by looking at what customers already like – eCommerce chatbot.

 While Social Media has been all the rage, for better or for worse, there has been a more silent shift in user preferences over the past few years.
 As customers have moved on from desktops and time-delayed tools of communication to more mobile and responsive alternatives, they’ve begun to embrace messaging as their platform for communication.

 Research from Harvard Business Review and Bain Consulting found that only 7% of businesses responded within the aforementioned recommended five minutes.
 The common thread?
-All of them used live chat and chatbots on their websites.
+All of them used live chat and eCommerce chatbot on their websites.

 According to research, the average response time to handle a customer service request using emails is 12 hours and 10 minutes.
 Think about that statistic; in a world of instant gratification where your friends and family are never more than five seconds or a text away, a business taking twelve hours to get back to you is nothing short of a crime.

-Simply put, Chatbots are tools that help companies take advantages of the internets core offering; Being the most potent communication interface in the history of humanity.
+Simply put, eCommerce chatbot is a tool that helps companies take advantages of the internets core offering; Being the most potent communication interface in the history of humanity.
 While companies settle for blasting spam emails, chatbots allow you to interact with each individual customers or prospect that arrives at your website.